-C-5.
+C-6.
 Negotiate Settlements

 The attorney should participate in settlement negotiations to seek expeditious resolution of the case, keeping in mind the effect of continuances and delays on the child.
-The attorney should use suitable mediations resources and, where appropriate, ask the court to authorize the use of conferencing or mediation to assist in reaching a resolution.
+The attorney should use suitable mediation resources and, where appropriate, ask the court to authorize the use of conferencing or mediation to assist in reaching a resolution.

 Particularly in contentious cases, the attorney may effectively assist negotiations of the parties and their attorneys by focusing on the needs of the child.
-If a party has legal representation, it is unethical for the child's attorney to negotiate with that party directly without the consent (preferably written) of the party's attorney.
+If a party has legal representation, it is unethical for the child's attorney to negotiate with a party directly without the consent (preferably written) of the party's attorney.
 Because the court is likely to resolve at least some parts of the dispute in question based on the best interests of the child, the attorney for the child is in a pivotal position in negotiation.
-As developmentally appropriate, the attorney should consult the child prior to any settlement becoming binding.